Free Online PascalCase Converter

 PascalCase vs camelCase?

 PascalCase starts with uppercase (HelloWorld); camelCase starts with lowercase (helloWorld).
-Use PascalCase for types/classes, camelCase for instances.
+Use PascalCase for types and classes, camelCase for instances and variables.

 Related Text Tools